rjo6615/PWA-Text-Editor/README.md

 To use this project, start by typing "npm start" into the terminal.
 A message in the terminal will say "App listening at http://localhost:3000 🚀".
 Open the link in your browser and the application is ready to go.

-Example gif is listed below:
+Example image is listed below:

 ![Example](/client/src/images/example.jpg)